c2lang/documentation/documentation/docs/language/modules.md

-## modules
+# Modules

-Like many other modern languages, C2 utilises the concept of `modules`.
+Like many other modern languages, C2 utilises the concept of __modules__.
 Modules are used to create logical groups of functions, types and variables.
 Each `.c2` file must begin with the __module__ keyword, specifying which module it belongs to.
 A module can consist of several files, for example: